 A decade back, it would be a struggle to find good journals, to submit to, in India, but that has completely changed now.
-There are more than 25 Creative Writing journals and magazines in India or writing about the subcontinent, and the count is increasing every year.
-I have listed below literary journals and magazines for creative writing who are only into print publishing:
+There are more than 25 Indian Literary Magazines and journals in India now writing about the subcontinent, and the count is increasing every year.
+I have listed below literary journals and magazines for creative writing in print:

 Literary Magazines for Creative Writing In India, Purely In Print